 We all love that first sip.
-Whether you’re rolling out of bed or getting pumped up to tackle another task, coffee is instrumental to the productivity of millions of people who can’t imagine a morning without their caffeine.
+Whether you are rolling out of bed or getting pumped up to tackle another task, coffee is instrumental to the productivity of millions of people who can not imagine a morning without caffeine.
 But for some, there is often an unfortunate drawback.
 The enjoyment of their favorite morning beverage can end abruptly when they realize they are suffering the discomfort of heartburn.
 Unfortunately, coffee can cause heartburn because of its acidity.

 What is Heartburn?

 Heartburn is a misnomer since it is not the heart that is affected, but rather the esophagus.
 The reason for the burning sensation is the reflux of acid that comes through the lower esophageal sphincter (LES) from the stomach into the esophagus itself, and often reaches the throat and even the mouth.
 In some cases, people can also experience nausea, stomach pain, and a sour taste in the mouth.
 The LES normally opens when food passes through into the stomach.
 However, if it does not close completely, acid can find its way back up the esophagus, which causes what we know as heartburn.

 Most people experience the occasional heartburn, and it is most often triggered by certain foods.
 For some, heartburn can occur more often, resulting in acid reflux.
 When acid reflux occurs regularly, more than twice a week, it can be grounds for a diagnosis of GERD (Gastroesophageal reflux disease).
 Acid reflux can often be managed by lifestyle changes whereas GERD may take factors such as age, genetics, and anatomy into account.
 Both are manageable, but GERD is more severe and can cause more serious health issues.